robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 Second, it's difficult for a programmer working on the code to see which description is associated with which function, because they have to hop back and forth between `run_function` and `get_description`.
 It would be clearer and more robust if the description and logic for a function lived right next to each other and didn't need to be matched up by strings and parallel if-statements.

 Uniting a filter's description and its logic is a worthy aim.
-However, the way in which Frankie achieved this goal created new problems of its own.
-Let's look at what those problems are and then how we can fix them.
+But as we'll see, the way in which Frankie achieved this goal created new problems for him.
+Let's look at Frankie's solution, the problems it created, and how we can fix them.

 ## Functions that do too much

 Frankie bound his logic and descriptions together by requiring each filter function to accept a `description_only` boolean flag argument.
 If the function is called with `description_only=False`, the function filters the data as normal and returns the results as a dataset of some sort.
 But if it is called with `description_only=True`, it instead returns the description of the filter as a string.
+For example:

 ```python
 def low_price_products(input, description_only):